4math2379/PointOfChainInterest/README.md

 ## Concept
 **Today Blockchain services use a lot of energy.**

-**Making a *Decentralised localisation services* use a Network and many other online services.
-This project are totaly abstract for me, because i wan't to compensate  the energy-consuming facet by allowing the user to make an action for the climat or a simple *Green* action.**
+**Creating a Decentralised localisation service for integration and use by a Community and/or other online services.
+This project is currently still quite abstract for me, however, my idea behind it is to compensate and potentially overcome the energy-consuming facet of the blockchain by allowing and incentivizing users to trace their actions with positive impact on society or environment (such as simple Green actions of picking up waste in the street or nature).**

 The purpose is to use [fileCoins](https://docs.filecoin.io/how-to/install-filecoin/) network in order to build a Wiki location services.